focusate/documentation-user/crm/customizations/mail_activity_systray_for_crm.rst

 =====================================

 Splits Lead/Opportunity preview in systray, to show Leads and Opportunities separately.
-This allows to use action window action for each and correct views.
+This allows to use window action for each and correct views.

 Standard Odoo uses generic action and default views, which actually must be different for leads and opportunities.